jdgwf/epub-novel-tools/README.md

 ##Usage
 Creation of a novel is simple.
-Modify the Makefile variables (lines 14-22) to suit your project.
+Modify the python variables (lines 5-13) to suit your project.
 Then type

     `python enovel-project.py init`